 - Use a 3 or 4 part hand grinder for an excellent consistency. when dry vapes first came out the forums talked about a need for a very fine consistency.
 A coarse grind works just fine in most newer vaporizers

-- Guide the product into the vape without compressing it.
-You want to keep that fluffy consistency for the air to pass through on its way to your mouth.
-Fill the oven to the top but don’t tamp it down.
+- Guide the product into the vape without compressing it too much.
+You want to keep that fluffy consistency for the air to pass through on its way to your mouth without any serious voids.
+Fill the oven to the top and lightly tamp it down.